34 Fundamentals of Propulsion Systems

 Rocket Propulsion Fundamentals

-Rocket engines, which are non-airbreathing, are used for spacecraft and launch vehicles; they must carry both the fuel and the oxidizer during flight.
+Rocket engines, which are non-airbreathing, are used for spacecraft and launch vehicles; they must carry fuel and an oxidizer during flight.
 The photograph below shows a rocket engine under test, which uses hydrogen and oxygen as propellants, producing a very clean exhaust and lots of steam.

-In this case, a rocket engine under test uses hydrogen and oxygen as propellants, hence the almost invisible exhaust in the form of superheated steam.
+In this case, a rocket engine under test uses hydrogen and oxygen as propellants, hence the almost invisible exhaust as superheated steam.

 Rocket engines may also power some types of high-speed aircraft.
 The first aircraft to break the speed of sound, the Bell X-1, was powered by a rocket engine, as was the first hypersonic aircraft, the X-15.
 Rocket engines are extremely powerful and operate at high pressures and temperatures, but only for relatively short periods.